Logmanager documentation

 Data sources

-Now you have to set all network devices to send their audit messages to the Logmanager.
+Now you have to set all network devices to send their audit messages to Logmanager.

 Select data sources from following chapters:

-Devices which are sending audit messages thru syslog need to have IP addresses set in Logmanager server using the chapter IP prefix lists.
+Devices that send audit messages through syslog, need to have IP addresses set in Logmanager server using the chapter IP prefix lists.

-For most cases it is enough to have the IP address in the prefix list for correct setting of the device.
+In most cases, it is enough to have the IP address in the prefix list for correct setting of the device.

 Checking the added device

-• Filter messages stored in the database using table Device IP.
+2. Filter messages stored in the database using the table Device IP.

-• Check the individual records in the table ALL EVENTS if they are accordingly parsed and saved.
+3. Check the table ALL EVENTS to see if the individual records are accordingly parsed and saved.

-• In case of incorrect classification of the device to the IP prefix list and subsequent change, this change is used only on new incoming messages.
+4. In case of an incorrect classification of the device to the IP prefix list and a subsequent change, this change will only be used for new incoming messages.